AdobeDocs/uxp-photoshop/src/pages/distribution/submission-checklist/index.md

 1. **Plugin version number format**: Make sure that the plugin version number specified in your manifest consists of three numeric parts, no more and no less.
 As an example, `version: 2.0` is currently not accepted by the marketplace, while `version: 2.0.0` will work.
 If your version number format is not exactly correct, you'll see a hang on "Saving Draft".
 2. **Character limit for filenames**: There's a 45-character limit on uploaded `.ccx` filenames.
 If you exceed this limit, validation will fail but you may not get a helpful error message.
 If your upload is failing, check that your filename contains no more than 45-characters, including the `.ccx` file extension.
 3. **Version numbers in filenames**: Do not include version numbers in your `.ccx` filename that you upload to the Adobe Developer Console.
 This is known to cause problems.
 4. **Plugin icons**: Make sure you include required icons for both the plugin and its panels, if any.
 If all icons aren't included, your plugin will be rejected during review (but submission will succeed).
-See [this example manifest for Photoshop](https://github.com/adobe-uxp/ps-vanilla-js/blob/master/manifest.json).
+See [the manifest docs for more info](/guides/uxp_guide/uxp-misc/manifest-v4).
 5. **No zero-byte files**: Ensure your package has no zero-byte files within it.
 This will cause validation to fail.